SilentFlame/Machine-Learning/README.md

 ## Machine learning algorithms ##
-The aove repo contains some of the ML based algorithms.
+The above repo contains some of the ML based algorithms.

 ### Algorithms Implemented ###
 - Single-sample perceptron